ibexa/documentation-developer/docs/guide/admin_panel.md

 ![**Lock** Object state](img/object_state_lock.png)

-Object states can be used in conjunction with permissions, in particular with the [ObjectStateLimitation](limitation_reference.md#objectstatelimitation).
+Object states can be used in conjunction with permissions, in particular with the [State Limitation](limitation_reference.md#state-limitation).
 Their specific use cases depend on your needs and the setup of your permission system.